ipedro/swiftui-property-picker/README.md

 `swiftui-environment-picker` is available under the MIT license.
 See the LICENSE file for more info.

----
+## Acknowledgments

+- Thanks to all the contributors who have helped to shape this project.
+- Inspired by the dynamic and customizable nature of SwiftUI.

-For more information on how to use `swiftui-environment-picker`, please refer to the [documentation](https://github.io/ipedro/swiftui-environment-picker/).
+For more information on how to use `swiftui-environment-picker`, please refer to the [documentation](https://github.com/ipedro/swiftui-environment-picker/wiki).